 Acupuncture and Chinese Medicine

 There is increasing scientific evidence proving the efficacy of acupuncture for the treatment of medical ailments including chemotherapy-induced nausea, autoimmune disorders, chronic back pain, hypertension and allergic rhinitis.
 Acupuncture is also used for fertility, facial skin tightening, weight management, and a host of other common complaints.
 Recognition of Chinesemedicine as an important and necessary part of American healthcare is on the rise.
-Acupuncture is increasingly covered by major insurance plans in the U.S., and AOMA is a preferred provider for Blue Cross/Blue Shield, United Healthcare, and the Seton Health Plan.
+Acupuncture is increasingly covered by major insurance plans in the U.S., and AOMA is a preferred provider for Blue Cross/Blue Shield and United Healthcare.

 National Institutes of Health